6 Skin Conditions That Cause Bumps Under Eyes Not Milia?

 Perioral dermatitis is also known as Periocular dermatitis.
 It causes small red, scaly bumps under the eyes that look like papules and pustules.
 It can also appear around the mouth and nose.

-The exact cause of Periocular dermatitis is not known but it is believed to be caused by a combination of environmental and genetic factors such as impaired skin barrier, hormonal changes, immune system, and bacteria.
-It is triggered by topical steroids and moisturizers with harsh chemicals.
+The exact cause of Periocular dermatitis is not known, but it is believed to be caused by a combination of environmental and genetic factors such as impaired skin barrier, hormonal changes, the immune system, and bacteria.

 Some common symptoms of Periocular dermatitis are: